-Prerequisite: Strong reading comprehension skills are needed and successful completion of Algebra II; Students enrolled in this course are expected to register and sit for the AP exam
+Prerequisite: Strong reading comprehension skills are needed and successful completion of Algebra II; Students enrolled in this course are required to take the AP Exam.

 AP Statistics is a full-year course with a required Advanced Placement exam at the end of the school year.
 The course covers four major themes: exploratory data analysis; planning a study; probability; and statistical inference.
-A TI-83 or TI-83 Plus graphing calculator is required for the course and computer software will also be used.